Jita language: Consonants

 The Jita Orthography Statement notes that [p] and [d] are mostly found in borrowed words.
 There seems to be considerable variation in the realization of the liquid phoneme.
 Downing (1990, 1996) says that the liquid is variably realized as [l] or [r] and chooses [l] as the phoneme, since it seems to be the variant most consistently attested in root (morpheme) initial position.
 Van der Weken (2002) notes variation between [l] and a retroflex lateral [ɭ], rather than a trill [r].
 The Jita Orthography Statement lists [r] as the phoneme and doesn't mention variation in its realization.

 Tone

 Like most Bantu languages, Jita is tonal.
 A detailed analysis of the Jita tone system has been made by Downing (1990), (1996), and (2014), as well as Rolle (2018).
 Work like Downing (2011), Kisseberth & Odden (2003), Marlo (2013) and Philippson (1991) put Jita tonal processes in a wider Bantu perspective.

 Nominal morphology

 Nouns in Jita, which also include infinitives, have the following morphological structure: Preprefix (PP) - Class Agreement Prefix (CP) - Stem.
 Below is a chart of nominal agreement prefixes.
-Note that the IPA alphabet is used in all chart in this article; see the Jita Orthography Statement for Jita orthography equivalents.
-Note that N indicates a nasal that assimilates in place to a following consonant:
+IPA symbols are used for all charts in this article; see the Jita Orthography Statement for Jita orthography equivalents.
+N indicates a nasal that assimilates in place to a following consonant.